-The third part of establishing a pattern is making your own adjustments to what you encounter.
-We've all been frustrated by fish showing themselves, but not seeming to want what we have to offer.
+The third part of establishing a pattern is adjusting to what you encounter.
+We've all been frustrated by fish showing themselves but not seeming to want what we have to offer.

 That kind of behavior is a pattern too!

 You can't let your ego get the best of you.
-If you cannot solve this fish behavior with some kind of varied approach--before the weigh-in-then you need to find a pattern that you can rely on.
+If you cannot solve this fish behavior with varied approaches, you need to find a pattern you can rely on before the weigh-in.
 As much as we would like to believe otherwise, it is an absolute myth that the bass can always be made to bite.
-However, what is more likely true is that some bass (somewhere in the lake) can be induced to strike, and those are the ones your patterning search will help you "figure out."
+However, what is more, likely true is that some bass (somewhere in the lake) can be induced to strike, and those are the ones your patterning search will help you "figure out."

 By most accounts, lure choice should be your last adjustment, not your first.
 If you can draw a strike with what you have tied on, then the "secret" of catching them is probably more connected to your presentation.
-Angles are much more important than anyone gives them credit for.
+Angles are much more critical than anyone gives them credit for.
 Bass relating to a piece of cover do so for a reason.
-It best suits them for foraging or it protects them from where they feel most threatened.
-When feeling aggressive, they may be willing to commit, however, bass often have a preferred angle of attack--for a specific location.
+It best suits them for foraging or protects them from where they feel most threatened.
+When feeling aggressive, they may be willing to commit.
+However, the bass often have a preferred angle of attack--for a specific location.

 This is almost always the case on isolated cover off the banks.
-But many times that attack angle of the feeding fish would be one funneled into cover, but since bass anglers usually cast toward the shore and retrieve away from that cover, they often miss as many as half of the available presentation options.
+But many times, that attack angle of the feeding fish would be one funneled into cover.
+Still, since bass anglers usually cast toward the shore and retrieve away from that cover, they often miss as many as half of the available presentation options.
 That could be a factor to address.

-Of course, the speed of the retrieve or some variation thereof could be the key issue.
-Just use your base line retrieve speed or presentation method as a starting point, and go from there.
+Of course, the speed of the retrieve or some variation thereof could be the critical issue.
+You can use your baseline retrieve speed or presentation method as a starting point, and go from there.
 Sometimes "too fast" (from our previous experiences) is just right today.
 But whatever changes you make, do so systematically, so you'll be able to recognize the fish's response--and not have to guess.

-Whether it is terrain, angle of the sun, cover, forage availability, depth and speed of your retrieve or any combination of these or other factors that starts to produce fish, then that is the template for catching them in other like areas, with similar conditions.
-Pursue that course until it fades--for that is the essence of pattern fishing.
+Whether it is terrain, sun angle, cover, forage availability, depth and speed of your retrieve, or any combination of these or other factors that start to produce fish, that is the template for catching them in other like areas with similar conditions.
+Pursue that course until it fades, which is the essence of pattern fishing.